-- An increase to class size by one student for Grades 1-12, resulting in a savings of \$5.4 million. - A central office reorganization which resulted in the elimination of 11.0 positions and realignment of 18.0 positions back into the classroom.
+- A central office reorganization which resulted in the elimination of 11.0 positions and realignment of 18.0 positions back into the classroom.
 This resulted in a savings of \$2.0 million from the eliminated positions and elimination of the Television Studio. - Elimination of the World Language program for Grades Pre-kindergarten through sixth, resulting in a reduction of 37.6 positions and a savings of \$2.6 million. - Reduction of 6.0 Pooled Teaching positions, 8.0 Teaching positions, 8.0 Support Teaching positions and 2.0 Paraeducator positions resulting in a savings of \$3.3 million. - Reduction of a Board of Education Attorney and Budget Analyst/Internal Auditor at a savings of \$171.5 thousand. - Reduction in utilities of \$2.0 million. - Reduction in take-home vehicles expenses of \$300 thousand. - Reduction in the Information Technology Plan resulting in a savings of \$700 thousand. - Elimination of the Middle School Interscholastic proposed pilot program resulting in a savings of \$250 thousand - Reduction in other wages, supplies and contracted services of \$1.3 million.

-While many reductions have been made, an emphasis has been placed on the safety and security of students and staff.
+While many reductions were made, an emphasis has been placed on the safety and security of students and staff.
 The expansion of safety and environmental needs of the school system were not reduced in this budget, and additionally a Bus Router position was added to improve the safety functions within student transportation.

 Enrollment growth is still a key factor for the school system.
 Howard County is one of the fastest growing school systems in the state of Maryland with enrollment growth topping 2.01 percent.
 With the expected growth projected in FY 2019, the HCPSS will provide for nearly 1,150 new students.
-The FY 2019 Board of Education's Requested Operating Budget includes 112.8 new school-based positions and 12.0 non-school based positions to meet the needs of this growing population.
+The FY 2019 Approved Operating Budget (Revised) includes 112.8 new school-based positions and 13.0 non-school based positions to meet the needs of this growing population.

 The current and future capital budgets include funding for renovations and additions to existing schools, including major systemic renovations to many of the older school facilities and construction of the new Hanover Hills Elementary School.
-Funds are being requested in the operating budget to enhance indoor environmental quality and systems security, fulfill increasing transportation contracts, and implement other essential projects, as well as to cover additional utility costs for the new elementary school.
+Funds were approved in the operating budget to enhance indoor environmental quality and systems security, fulfill increasing transportation contracts, and implement other essential projects, as well as to cover additional utility costs for the new elementary school.